Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: GVAMP and EXIT Charts

-Iterating between the two modules in Fig.~\ref{fig:variance_exit} leads to a fixed point corresponding to the intersection of the EXIT functions $T_1$ and $T_2$; see Fig.~\ref{fig:64-ASK-0.2_exit_trajectory} below.
-The EXIT fixed point agrees with the actual GVAMP fixed point under certain conditions, i.e., large block lengths $n \rightarrow \infty$, rotationally invariant $\mathbf{A}$, and others; see \cite[Thm.~1]{rangan2019VAMP} and ~\cite[Thm.~1]{fletcher2018inference}.
-Under these conditions, the EXIT variances accurately track the evolution of the GVAMP variances.

-We remark that $\mathbf{A}$ in \eqref{eq:A_svd2} is not drawn from a rotationally invariant ensemble.
-Nevertheless, the EXIT predictions are empirically accurate for large CD and random precoding.
+Iterating between the two modules in Fig.~\ref{fig:variance_exit} leads to a fixed point corresponding to the intersection of the EXIT functions $T_1$ and $T_2$; see Sec.~\ref{subsec:EXIT-Charts} below.
+The EXIT fixed point agrees with the actual GVAMP fixed point under certain conditions, i.e., $n \rightarrow \infty$, bi-rotationally invariant $\mathbf{A}$, and others; see \cite[Thm.~1]{rangan2019VAMP} and \cite[Thm.~1]{fletcher2018inference}.
+We again remark that $\mathbf{A}$ in \eqref{eq:A_svd2} is not drawn from a bi-rotationally invariant ensemble.
+Nevertheless, the EXIT predictions were accurate for large CD and random precoding.